konstructs/konstructs.github.io/download.md

 <small><a href="https://bintray.com/artifact/download/konstructs/linux/konstructs-client.tar.bz2">Development version (tar.bz2)</a>, <a href="https://dl.bintray.com/konstructs/debian/pool/main/k/konstructs-client/">Development version (deb)</a></small>

-We also have a deb repo over at Bintray for you Debian/Ubuntu users.
-The advantage is that you will get updates to the client with your normal OS updates.
-If you like to add the repository, do the following.

-`
-sudo apt-key adv --keyserver pgp.mit.edu --recv-key 379CE192D401AB61 `

-`
-echo 'deb https://dl.bintray.com/konstructs/debian jessie main' | sudo tee /etc/apt/sources.list.d/konstructs.list
-`

-`
-sudo apt-get update
-`

-Now search for konstructs-client to install the game, or type:

-`
-sudo apt-get install konstructs-client
-`

 ## OS X

 We do not have any automatic builds for OS X because we do not have the hardware to nether run or test the game.
 We have reports on successful builds on latest OS X so you should be able to build it from source, for that, follow the instructions over at [GitHub](https://github.com/konstructs/client/blob/master/BUILD.md).